 Nara is a place of synthesis, where Chinese art, religion, and architecture fused with Japanese language and Shinto traditions.
-The city was established in 710 and was then known as Heijo-Kyo (citadel of peace).
+The city was established in AD 710 and was then known as Heijo-Kyo (citadel of peace).
 Fujiwara-no-Fuhito, father-in-law of Emperor Mommu, was responsible for the city's creation.
-His grandson, the future Emperor Shomu, later graced the new capital with its wealth of temples,
+His grandson, the future Emperor Shomu, later graced the new capital with its wealth of temples, pagodas, and shrines.

 Now Nara is a provincial city whose most obvious role is a historical one, and Todai-ji is a monument rather than a political stronghold.
 Nara is a site of renewal and reinvention that has overcome typhoons, fires, and wars to remain a city of superlatives.
-Its position in the national consciousness as the birthplace of modern Japanese culture is well secured as it celebrated its 1,300th anniversary in 2010.
+Its position in the national consciousness as the birthplace of modern Japanese culture is well secured.